 Those are really great tips.
 You’re right, artwork is often overlooked and using the right frame can make all the difference!
 Such a simple approach for making a big impact.
-What are the three tips you would tell clients when considering starting an interior project?
+What are the three tips you would tell clients when considering starting a project related to residential interiors?

 Well… this is a tough one because there’s a lot of things I could say but the main things would be:

 - Manage expectations

 - Understand boundaries.